beakerbrowser/beaker-browser.gitbook.io/beginner/changing-a-drive-title-or-thumb.md

 ## Editing Properties From "My Drives"

 Open a new tab and look in the "My Drives" section.
-Right click on your target drive and select "Drive Properties."
+Right-click on your target drive and select "Drive Properties."

 ![](../.gitbook/assets/drive-properties-in-my-drives%20%281%29.png)